gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 The following steps will be executed over time, to minimise the risk of disruption to existing Gardener instances:

 1. The proposed scaling approach will be deployed behind a feature gate and disabled by default.
-2. The new feature will be gradually enabled on seed-by-seed basis:
+2. At this point, operators have the option to gradually enable the feature on a seed-by-seed basis:
-   1. The feature gate will be enabled for the seed
+   1. Enable the feature gate for the seed
-   2. Correct operation will be verified via direct observation
+   2. Verify correct operation via direct observation
 3. The feature flag will be promoted and eventually removed.

 The following metrics will be recorded before and/or after the transition of the seed to the new functionality,